Skip to main content

 • Parts of Southeast Raleigh

-Buyer takeaway: Raleigh rewards informed neighborhood selection more than almost any NC city.
+Buyer takeaway: Raleigh rewards informed neighborhood selection more than almost any city on this safest-cities-to-live-in-North-Carolina list.

 10. Charlotte, NC - Large City With Safe Neighborhood Pockets